General COVID Prevention

 Having a clean facility is paramount to ensuring high levels of sanitation and promoting a healthy environment.
 This has always been a high priority, and we will be increasing and upgrading our disinfecting procedures throughout camp.

 Campers will be encouraged to wash their hands and/or use hand sanitizer regularly.
 This will include between activities, group times, when entering a building, before eating, etc.

 To decrease exposure between camper cabins groups, we will be using cabin group scheduling.
-2 staff members and 8 campers will navigate and share their daily schedule together.
-All campers and staff will be able to interact, we will just ensure that social distancing is used as much as possible.
+2 staff members and up to 12 campers will share a daily schedule . .

 Large groups congregating is something we will be trying to avoid.
 To facilitate this, we will be implementing drive-thru drop off and pick up.
 We ask you to arrive at main camp and remain in your car.
 Our staff will greet you and help you through the process.

 We are asking our camp families to help us keep everyone safe by considering these guidelines.
 If we all work together, we can have a very fun, SAFE and successful summer!